 NOTE: Once a theft has been committed, it is NOT a defense that the guilty person later restores the property to its owner.

 See Theft Defenses to learn more.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Illinois Theft/Larceny Laws: Related Resources

 There are a variety of charges you could face if you've been accused of theft which can depend on factors such as the value of the property in question.
 Remember, it's the prosecution's burden to prove the case against you beyond any reasonable doubt.
-Having an experienced criminal defense attorney at your side can make all the difference.
-Get in touch with one today and you can receive an initial review of your case at absolutely no charge to you.
+Having an experienced Illinois criminal defense attorney at your side can make all the difference.

 Contact a qualified attorney.